-Do you know what your marketing department actually needs out of a marketing automation tool?
-Marketing automation technology isn’t always tailored specifically to each business or business category, so the wrong choice could actually make your marketing department less productive.
+Do you know what your marketing department actually needs from a marketing automation tool?
+Marketing automation technology isn’t always tailored specifically to a particular business or business category, so the wrong choice could actually make your marketing department less productive.

-To accelerate your understanding of marketing automation, start with this marketing automation requirements and features list – it’s comprehensive and gives you a baseline of all that is available from these marketing automation tools.
+To accelerate your understanding of marketing automation, start with a marketing automation requirements and features list.
+This list will provide you with a comprehensive baseline of what you can do with these marketing automation tools.
 You can also read through the Marketing Automation Requirements Template below to get a brief overview:

-Sales and Marketing Alignment (We’ve Heard That Before)
+How to Align Sales and Marketing?
+(We’ve Heard That Before)

 Sales teams and marketing departments need to collaborate to find out what everyone’s priorities are.
 During these collaborations, there’s usually no shortage of questions, such as:

-Are you replacing current email marketing, social media management or other marketing management software or just supplementing them?
+Are you replacing current email marketing, social media management and other marketing management software, or just supplementing them?

-Are you using this exclusively for inbound marketing efforts or multi-channel marketing?
+Are you using this exclusively for inbound marketing efforts, or for multi-channel marketing?

-How does the platform integrate with your current content marketing campaigns?
+How does the platform integrate with our email campaigns and other content marketing?

-Does it have a seamless integration into your CRM platform as well?
+Does it have a seamless integration with our CRM platform?

-Not only do you want answers to these questions, you want all stakeholders (e.g. marketing AND sales executives) to have all of their questions answers as well.
+Not only do you want answers to these questions, but you also want all of your stakeholders (e.g. marketing AND sales executives) to have their questions answered as well.

-Too often these software solutions are purchased without key stakeholders getting involved and the project then gets delayed or canceled altogether.
-For obvious reasons, this isn’t a situation you want to be in.
+Too often these software solutions are purchased without key stakeholders getting involved, and the project then gets delayed or canceled altogether.
+For obvious reasons, this isn’t a situation you want to find yourself in.

 These questions are merely a sample; I’ve outlined a more professional selection process in the next section.
 Follow the process and we’ll make you look even smarter amongst your co-workers 🙂

-How An Executive Would Run a Marketing Automation Comparison Project
+How Would An Executive Would Run a Marketing Automation Comparison Project?

-Know Your Purpose (In Life AND with Marketing Automation)
+Know Your Purpose (In Life AND In Marketing Automation)